We can help prevent stormwater pollution!

 Stop by and see it in action the next time rain is in the forecast!

-If you’d like to see an example of permeable pavers, visit the area between Morehead and College Halls.
+If you’d like to see an example of permeable pavers, visit the area between Morehead and Cole Halls.
 These pavers are also known as grass pavers because grass grows in their open spaces.
 The open spaces allow stormwater to be absorbed into the ground while still providing a firm structure for emergency vehicle access.

 The Center for Environmental and Life Sciences (CELS) has a green roof installed on the 3rd floor terrace.

 Constructed with sedum mats, this feature absorbs stormwater, allows for evapotranspiration of stored water, adds insulation to the building roof, and provides a scenic study site and retreat for building occupants.